 - Uppsala University, Sweden

 Normally, scholarship holders are exempt from tuition fees.
 Most of these scholarships last for three, six, or nine months.

 To receive this type of scholarships, these are some of the mandatory criteria:

 - educational qualification required by the chosen institution

 - knowledge of a certain language (the language of instruction used in the programme that you applied for)

-Often times, the students also have to come under an age limit.
+Often times, students also have to be under a certain age limit.

 In the UK, some of the government scholarships cover the following:

 - economy class return airfare to and from the UK

 - additional grants and allowances to cover essential expenses